AnomaliyaK/react-pixema-movies/README.md

 <img src="documentation/images/settings-page.png" alt="Settings Page">

-If you open filters, you can search for movies by name and year of release.
+If you open filters, you can search movie by title and year of release.

 <img src="documentation/images/filters.png" alt="Search Page">

-Other features you can find out by testing it!

 <!-- CONTACT -->